zcox/jetray/README.md

 # Example

+Jetray is basically just a .jar with some tools to make generating & sending email simple.
+Using sbt, we just need a Main class and a few .props files.

 projct/build/Project.scala - NOTE: until Jetray is available in a public repo, you'd need to publish-local jetray for this to work :(

 ``` scala